MattSegal/devblog/content/pytest-on-github-actions.md

 You've written some unit tests for your Python app.
 Good for you!
 There are dozens of us, dozens!
 You don't always remember to run your tests, or worse, your colleagues don't always remember to run them.

-Wouldn't it be nice to run unit tests on every commit to GitHub?
+Wouldn't it be nice to automatically run unit tests on every commit to GitHub?
 What about on every pull request?
+You can do this with [GitHub Actions](https://github.com/features/actions).
 You'd be able to hunt down commits that broke the build, and if you're feeling blamey, _who_ broke the build.
 Sounds complicated, but it's not.
+Sounds like it might cost money, but the free version has ~30 hours of execution per month.
-Let me show you.
+Let me show you how to set this up.

 There is example code for this blog post [here](https://github.com/MattSegal/actions-python-tests).